Package, upload, and register

 MaxCompute Project

-The name of the destination MaxCompute project.
-This field automatically shows the project where the Java program is located.
-You do not need to select a project from the drop-down list.
+The destination MaxCompute project.
+Defaults to the project where the Java program is located.

 Resource file